sisu-network/sisu/kind/README.md

 It creates a [kind](https://kind.sigs.k8s.io/) cluster and deploys into it:

 - one MySQL instance in a Deployment
-- two ganache instances in a StatefulSet
 - one deyes instance in a Deployment
 - one dheart instance in a Deployment
 - one sisud instance in a Deployment
+- and two ganache instances into a StatefulSet, into a separate `ganache` namespace

 **NOTE**: currently sisud crashes at startup due to misconfiguration.
 Getting sisud to run properly is the next milestone for a local cluster.